This post may contain affiliate links. You can view our affiliate disclosure here.

 1. 18Birdies Golf GPS App

-18Birdies is a golf GPS app available for Android that, at the time of writing, has probably the highest average user rating on the market.
+18Birdies is a golf GPS app available for Android that has one of the highest average user ratings on the market.

 It offers free and premium versions, but the free version is packed with plenty of features that give you all the course information you need for improving your game.